Recording of a Roman woman singing in ancient Latin

 At the end of the seance, Dr. Marshal, a guide who regularly brought people to the seances, comes through to explain that he had brought this group of people from ancient Rome to speak to the group.

 The relevant portions of the seance recording are presented here.
-Click on one of the sound bars to listen.
 You may also click on the link that follows to listen to the full seance that includes other singing and some speaking in an ancient language, presumably Latin.